For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Meal deal features – A main, a snack and a drink

 As you can see, there's huge potential for savings here too.
 We managed to find a combination that, outside of the offer, would have cost over double the price of a meal deal.
-And there were a few other options for the main that also cost £3, so you can still get a whopper of a deal even if you don't fancy a salad.
+And there were a few other options for the same price, so you can still get a whopper of a deal even if you don't fancy our choices.

 Looking at the snacks, the selection doesn't disappoint either.
 The individual pieces of fresh fruit don't make for the savviest of financial choices in a meal deal context, but they're a refreshingly healthy alternative.
 Or, if you're after something sweet, you're welcome to choose from a range of treats from the bakery instead.